eclipse-archived/codewind-openapi-vscode/README.md

 [![Chat](https://img.shields.io/static/v1.svg?label=chat&message=mattermost&color=145dbf)](https://mattermost.eclipse.org/eclipse/channels/eclipse-codewind)
 [![Gitter](https://badges.gitter.im/OpenAPITools/openapi-generator.svg)](https://gitter.im/OpenAPITools/openapi-generator)

-# Codewind OpenAPI Tools for VS Code
+# OpenAPI Tools for Eclipse Codewind for VS Code

-The Codewind OpenAPI Tools for VS Code provides commands that invoke the OpenAPI Generator to create API clients, server stubs, and HTML documentation from OpenAPI Specifications.
-The tools are integrated and customized to work with Codewind for VS Code, but they can also work without the Codewind extension.
+The OpenAPI Tools for Eclipse Codewind for VS Code provides commands that invoke the OpenAPI Generator to create API clients, server stubs, and HTML documentation from OpenAPI Specifications.
+The tools are integrated and customized to work with Eclipse Codewind for VS Code, but they can also work without the Codewind extension.

+Codewind and the Codewind logo are trademarks of the Eclipse Foundation.

 ## Installing
 1. Install [VS Code version 1.27 or later](https://code.visualstudio.com/download).
 2. (OPTIONAL) Install Codewind for VS Code from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=IBM.codewind) or by searching for `Codewind` in the [VS Code Extensions view](https://code.visualstudio.com/docs/editor/extension-gallery#_browse-for-extensions).
 3. This extension pulls the [OpenAPI Generator CLI Docker Image](https://github.com/OpenAPITools/openapi-generator#16---docker) and runs the OpenAPI Generator in a Docker container.
 Install Docker if necessary.
-4. Install the Codewind OpenAPI Tools extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=IBM.codewind-openapi-tools).
+4. Install the OpenAPI Tools for Eclispe Codewind for VS Code extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=IBM.codewind-openapi-tools).

 ## Running commands
 1. Before you run a command, ensure the OpenAPI definition is in the folder or project.